Parthenaise: History

 In 2000 it was decided that the criterion for distinguishing the modern Parthenaise from the more traditional Maraîchine – which also descends from the old Vendéenne grouping – would be the bulls used for reproduction: offspring of bulls born later than Joli-Coeur (born in 1974) would be considered Parthenaises, while offspring of older bulls, of which stocks of semen were still held, could be considered Maraîchines.
 A genetic study in 2004 found Joli-Coeur and all approved Parthenais bulls born after him to be homozygous for the mh double-muscling gene, while bulls used in Maraîchine breeding were heterozygous or homozygous recessive.
 The Maraîchine thus represents a traditional form of the Parthenaise.

-The breed has been exported to the Belgium, Ireland, the Netherlands and the United Kingdom.
+Some cattle have been exported to Belgium, to Ireland, to the Netherlands and to the United Kingdom.

 Characteristics

 The coat ranges in colour from light to dark wheaten, with grey rings round the muzzle and eyes.
 The skin is black, as are the mucosa, the hooves, the switch and the edges of the ears.
 The horns are lyre-shaped.